TempeHS/2025CT_GameDesign_Vladimir-G/README.md

 Animations are one of the key features of the project.

 Animations were by far one of the most challenging features to implement.
 Taking countless hours from different tutorials to be able to implement within my game.
-Having to adapt code to fit the animations and learning transitions all came with time, but provided me with new skills after spending so long.
+Having to adapt code to fit the animations and learning transitions all came with time, but provided me with new skills after spending so long learning animations.
 In hindsight, the implementation of animations not only improved my game but the my overall understanding of code and game engine builders.

-**Player**
+#### Player

 This is an example of an animation tree for my player.